jadecobra/python_tdd_exercises/source/how_to/exception_handling_tests.rst

         with self.assertRaises(ModuleNotFoundError):
             import does_not_exist

-  and the test passes, showing that when I try to import a file that does not exist, I get a :ref:`ModuleNotFoundError`
+  and the test passes, when I try to import a file that does not exist, I get a :ref:`ModuleNotFoundError`

 ----